-In a nutshell, IBAN’s meaning is International Bank Account Number, and it’s a one-of-a-kind identifier that banks use to refer to a specific bank account in any of 70+ countries around the world.
-In turn, banks use that info to swiftly send money between accounts in different countries.
+An International Bank Account Number, or IBAN, is a one-of-a-kind identifier that banks use to refer to a specific bank account in any of 80+ countries around the world.
+In turn, banks use that info to quickly move money between accounts in different countries.

-While IBANs allow for sending and receiving funds, they aren’t used for withdrawing funds or for transferring ownership of accounts.
+While IBANs are useful in sending and receiving funds, they aren’t used for withdrawing funds or for transferring ownership of accounts.

-An IBAN is a standardized numbering system that includes up to 35 alphanumeric characters.
-While the length of an IBAN varies by country, the sequence remains the same: A two-digit country code, a two-digit check digit, followed by the remaining characters.
-This includes the bank code, branch code, and account number.
+An IBAN is a standardized numbering system that includes up to 34 alphanumeric characters to identify accounts for transactions.
+While the length of an IBAN varies by country, the sequence remains the same to ensure proper routing:

 IBANs are very much a part of the daily financial flow today.
 You may not have had international transactions in mind when you took the time to open a bank account, but they are becoming quite common.
-Whether doing business with a vendor overseas or shopping online for items that wind up being stocked on another continent, financial transfers across country lines happen frequently.
+For instance, you might do business with a vendor overseas or shop online from a company based on another continent.

 IBAN vs. SWIFT Code